iamrahulsen/snake-game-js/README.md

 # snake-game-js
-Snake game made with JS
+Snake game made with JS and some HTML